Leszek Kołakowski: Early life and education

-He came to the conclusion that the totalitarian cruelty of Stalinism was not an aberration but a logical end-product of Marxism, whose genealogy he examined in his monumental Main Currents of Marxism, his major work, published in 1976 to 1978.
+He came to the conclusion that the totalitarian cruelty of Stalinism was not an aberration but a logical outcome of Marxism, whose genealogy he examined in his monumental Main Currents of Marxism, his major work, published in 1976 to 1978.

+Thought

-Kołakowski became increasingly fascinated by the contribution that theological assumptions make to Western culture and, in particular, modern thought.
-For example, he began his Main Currents of Marxism with an analysis of the contribution that various forms of ancient and medieval Platonism made, centuries later, to the Hegelian view of history.
-In the work, he criticized the laws of dialectical materialism for being fundamentally flawed and found some of them being "truisms with no specific Marxist content", others "philosophical dogmas that cannot be proved by scientific means" but others being just "nonsense".
+Kołakowski became increasingly concerned with the role which theological assumptions play in Western culture and, in particular, in modern thought.
+For example, he began his Main Currents of Marxism with an analysis of the contribution that various forms of ancient and medieval Platonism made, centuries later, to a Hegelian view of history.
+He goes on to criticize the laws of dialectical materialism for being fundamentally flawed and likened some of them to "truisms with no specific Marxist content", while describing others as "philosophical dogmas that cannot be proved by scientific means" or dismissed them as mere "nonsense".

 Kołakowski defended the role which freedom of will plays in the human quest for the transcendent.
-His Law of the Infinite Cornucopia asserted a doctrine of status quaestionis: for any given doctrine that one wants to believe, there is never a shortage of arguments by which one can support it.
-Nevertheless, although human fallibility implies that we ought to treat claims to infallibility with scepticism, our pursuit of the higher (such as truth and goodness) is ennobling.
+His Law of the Infinite Cornucopia asserted a doctrine of status quaestionis: such that any given doctrine can be relied on to attract supportive arguments.
+Moreover although human frailty implies that claims of infallibility need to be treated with scepticism, he regarded people's pursuit of higher ideals, such as truth and goodness as ennobling.